Should small businesses get a loan from a pawn shop?

-“We’re seeing more and more high-dollar loan amounts and more people who are sole proprietors or small business owners needing a loan to either start their business or who need extra money to close a deal,” says Diane Taylor, owner of 60-year old Traders Loan and Jewelry located in Reseda, California.
+“We’re seeing more and more high-dollar loan amounts and more people who are sole proprietors or small business owners needing a loan to either start their business or who need extra money to close a deal,” says a representative of Traders Loan and Jewelry located in Reseda, California.

 Keep in mind that there is still the Small Business Administration that can help you get your business off the ground, but only if you have time to plan.
 Many sole proprietors operate with little to no savings combined with a poor credit history and need money fast.

 There are typically two types of business people who need quick loans.
 The first is an owner who needs to purchase more inventory, cover bonuses or is in between commissions.
 The second are the big money makers but their assets are tied up in things like art and diamonds, for example.
 It’s rather difficult to walk into a bank and say that you’ve got some quality assets and ask for a couple of hundred thousands dollars.
 Fast.
 Pawnshops are great because high-quality items can easily go into pawn to cover your expenses.